Jennifer Moore

 In August, 2004, the Dean of Arts and Sciences appointed Moore Director of UNM Peace Studies, an interdisciplinary undergraduate minor in the study of the causes of violence and alternatives to violence.
 Her term as Director ended in December 2006, and she remains active in the program as a member of the Peace Studies Curriculum Committee.

 Moore authored Humanitarian Law in Action within Africa, in which she explores the various ways in which humanitarian and human rights law serve as tools of conflict resolution and transitional justice in countries emerging from protracted civil wars.
 The book builds on her field research in Uganda, Burundi and Sierra Leone, and was published by Oxford University Press in 2012.
-She is currently working on a second manuscript under review with the University of Pennsylvania Press.
-The working title is Women's Work: Building Peace and Justice in Post-Conflict Communities in Northern Uganda and Sierra Leone.
+Her second monograph is forthcoming, to be published by the University of Pennsylvania Press in 2024/25.
+The manuscript is entitled Women's Work: Building Peace and Justice in Post-Conflict Communities in Northern Uganda and Sierra Leone.
 This book focuses on the perspectives of women engaged in grassroots peacebuilding activities, now more than a decade since the peace agreements were negotiated ending the civil wars in their two countries.

 Courses